cloyolaangosto/SBTN_Test/documentation/SOC_Documentation.md

 The user is asked to input a description of the output and a string ID of practices.
 For example, if estimating SOC changes from Maize production, rainfed, residues left of field, under conventional tillage (description), the string ID oculd be rf_reson_ct.

-An implementation example describing all steps can be found here

 ##### Scenario Analysis
 BLA BLA BLA

 ## LEAF Calculations Implementation Example
-An implementation example describing all steps can be found here.
-Maize bla bla bla
+An implementation example describing all steps can be found in [SOC Example](../examples/SOC_LEAF_Example.ipynb) for global production of Maize under different land management practices.